On the Bartnik extension problem for the static vacuum Einstein equations: Abstract

 \section{Abstract}

-{We prove the existence of asymptotically flat solutions to the static vacuum Einstein equations on $M = {\mathbb R}^{3}\setminus B$ with prescribed metric $\gamma$ and mean curvature $H$ on $\partial M \simeq S^{2}$, provided $H > 0$ and $H$ has no critical points where the Gauss curvature $K_{\gamma} \leq 0$.
-This gives a partial resolution of a conjecture of Bartnik on such static vacuum extensions.
+{We develop a framework for understanding the existence of asymptotically flat solutions to the static vacuum Einstein equations on $M = {\mathbb R}^{3}\setminus B$ with geometric boundary conditions on $\partial M \simeq S^{2}$.
+A partial existence result is obtained, giving a partial resolution of a conjecture of Bartnik on such static vacuum extensions.
 The existence and uniqueness of such extensions is closely related to Bartnik's definition of quasi-local mass. } \endabstract